artialex/artialex.github.io/notes/Spaces.md

 - [[Rasterization]]
 - Fragment shading (Pixel shading)
 - Fragment operations
   - Pixel ownership test
   - Scissor test
   - Alpha test
   - Stencil test
   - Depth test
   - Blending

 ## Face culling

-Face culling removes polygonal graphical primitives that either facing away from the camera (*backfacing*) or those that are facing toward the camera
+Face culling removes polygonal graphical primitives that either facing away from the camera (_backfacing_) or those that are facing toward the camera

 ## Fragment shading

 Fragment shading specifies how fthe fragment data is used to determine the final color and final depth of each pixel during rasterization.
-It might simply be a product of vertex color and a value from a texture map, or it could be the result of a complex lighting calculation
+It might simply be a product of vertex color and a value from a texture map, or it can be the result of a complex lighting calculation

 ## Fragment operations